stryker-mutator/stryker-js/docs/configuration.md

 - `allowColor` to use cyan and yellow in printing source file names and positions.
 This defaults to `true`, so specify as `clearTextReporter: { allowColor: false },` to disable if you must.
 - `logTests` to log the names of unit tests that were run to allow mutants.
 By default, only the first three are logged.
 The config for your config file is: `clearTextReporter: { logTests: true },`
 - `maxTestsToLog` to show more tests that were executed to kill a mutant when `logTests` is true.
 The config for your config file is: `clearTextReporter: { logTests: true, maxTestsToLog: 7 },`
+- `reportAllTests` to log all tests.
+By default, only the first three are logged.
+This defaults to `true`, so specify as `clearTextReporter: { reportAllTests: false },` to disable if you must.
+- `reportAllMutants` to log all mutants.
+By default, only the first three are logged.
+This defaults to `true`, so specify as `clearTextReporter: { reportAllMutants: false },` to disable if you must.
+- `reportScoreTable` to log score table.
+By default, only the first three are logged.
+This defaults to `true`, so specify as `clearTextReporter: { reportScoreTable: false },` to disable if you must.

 The `dashboard` reporter sends a report to https://dashboard.stryker-mutator.io, enabling you to add a mutation score badge to your readme, as well as hosting your html report on the dashboard.
 It uses the [dashboard.\*](#dashboard-dashboardoptions) configuration options.